MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 Like table-mapped types, the user must provide some minimal mapping information for the ORM.
 This operates exactly as you'd expect after reading how table and types are mapped.
 The stored procedure classes will use these mapping descriptions to execute and map the results.

-If you want to provide the map information inside the class directly, you can use @MiracleDevs.ORM.Data.Attributes.RoutineAttribute or if you prefer to use an interface and leave the object clean, you can use  @MiracleDevs.ORM.Data.Attributes.RoutineTypeAttribute.
+If you want to provide the map information inside the class directly, you can use @Paradigm.ORM.Data.Attributes.RoutineAttribute or if you prefer to use an interface and leave the object clean, you can use  @Paradigm.ORM.Data.Attributes.RoutineTypeAttribute.
-The individual parameters can be mapped with the @MiracleDevs.ORM.Data.Attributes.ParameterAttribute, but you can also you @MiracleDevs.ORM.Data.Attributes.SizeAttribute and @MiracleDevs.ORM.Data.Attributes.NumericAttribute to provide more information about the parameters.
+The individual parameters can be mapped with the @Paradigm.ORM.Data.Attributes.ParameterAttribute, but you can also you @Paradigm.ORM.Data.Attributes.SizeAttribute and @Paradigm.ORM.Data.Attributes.NumericAttribute to provide more information about the parameters.

 > [!IMPORTANT]
 > As for today, the ORM does not have a way to send table type arguments to a stored procedure.